ggordham/ora-presentations/spm-MOUG/README.md

 SQL> @show-hist
 ```

-Here we can see that the two tables have 50,000 rows each and that the 2nd bucket (ENDPOINT_VALUE = 10) has more than one row, while the other four values have only one row.
+In the first query results we can see that the two tables (T1, T2) have 500,000 rows each.
+In the second set of results, we see that for column D the 2nd bucket (ENDPOINT_VALUE = 10) has more than one row, while the other four values have only one row.

 ## Current Baselines